LipSurf/plugins/docs/dynamic-matching.md

 ::: tip NOTE
-The match function only needs to check for whole matches.
-In other words, the match function will first get a complete transcript, if there's no match then it gets the first n-1 words, once it gets to the first word, it starts trimming words from the beginning.
+The match function needs to check the whole transcript for matches and then return indexes for which parts it used.
+This way the transcript can have the proper section success highlighted (in green) that matches a command, and command chaining will work.
 :::